The Aura User Guide

 The Aura Philosophy

-The Aura project began in 2012 as an answer to the shortcomings of other AUR helpers.
-Certain ground-rules were set in the beginning to guide development.
+The Aura project began in 2012 as an answer to the shortcomings of programs often called AUR helpers.
+Certain ground rules were set in the beginning to guide development.
 They are:

 Aura is Pacman

 Aura doesn't just mimic pacman; it is pacman.
-All pacman operations and their sub-options are allowed.
-Some even hold special meaning in Aura as well.
+All pacman operations and their sub-options are accepted, as-is.

 Arch is Arch - AUR is AUR

--S yields pacman packages and only pacman packages.
+-S yields repository packages and only those.
 In Aura, the -A operation is introduced for obtaining AUR packages. -A comes with sub-options you're used to (-u, -s, -i, etc.) and adds new ones to enhance AUR interaction.

 Downgradibility

 Aura allows you to downgrade individual packages to previous versions with -C. It also handles snapshots of your entire system, so that you can roll back whole sets of packages when problems arise.
-The option -B will save a package state, and -Br will restore a state you select. -Su and -Au also invoke a save automatically.
+The option -B will save a package state, and -Br will restore a state you select. -Au also invokes a save automatically.

 English is the dominant language of computing and the internet.
 That said, it's natural that some people are going to be more comfortable working in their native language.
-From the beginning, Aura has been built with multiple-language support in mind, making it very easy to add new ones.
+From the beginning, Aura has been built with multiple-language support in mind, making it very easy to add new ones via the Project Fluent format.

 Installation